 - Anticoagulant: If you are taking any type of anticoagulant (medicines that help prevent blood clots), kindly consult your doctor before including avocado in your diet.

 Hope you find this article useful and will immediately work on including avocado in your diet.
-Do write below int he comment section if there is any questions you have for me.
+Do write below in the comment section if there are any questions you have for me.